 1. Approval of the course of study petition by the end of the first year of full-time residence.

-2. Demonstration of competence in French and German by the end of the second year of full-time residence.
+3. Demonstration of competence in French and German by the end of the second year of full-time residence.
+Some areas of study may also require language exams in additional modern and/or ancient languages.

-3. Completion of the qualifying examinations, normally by the end of the third year of full-time residence.
+5. Successful completion of the pre-exam conference, normally by the end of the second year of full-time residence,

 Students should plan their program of study in accordance with these guidelines, consulting as appropriate their faculty advisor and the Dean of Students.
 A student who anticipates difficulty in meeting one of the guidelines should discuss this with the faculty advisor and the Dean of Students.